 The 1" thick insulated glass was set into a bed of silicone seal and allowed to setup.
-Then the inner window moulding was applied.
+Then the inner window molding was applied.
 The outer stop was the 1/2" Poplar wood.

 Step 14: Color My Door!

-Benjamin Moore "Aura" Spanish Red, 1301, in satin was chosen as a top coat because it matched the Milk Paint Red on a Victorian Pantry Cabinet in the Kitchen.
-Satin finish was chosen to again look like the door had been there for years.
+Benjamin Moore "Aura" Spanish Red, 1301, in satin was chosen as a top coat because it matched the Milk Paint Red on the Victorian Pantry Cabinet in the Kitchen. (see that instructable here) Satin finish was chosen to again look like the door had been there for years.

 7 coats of Amber Shellac was applied to the interior to bring out that deep luster of the Oak Veneer.
 Why Amber?
 100 yrs ago, ALL Shellac was Amber.
 There was no such thing as clear Shellac!